elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-are-the-characteristics-of-formal-academic-essays-and-why-is-it-important-to-adhere-to-academic-standards.md

 url: /learn/education-studies/questions/what-are-the-characteristics-of-formal-academic-essays-and-why-is-it-important-to-adhere-to-academic-standards
 score: -1.0
 related_article1:
-    id: 170006
+    id: 169992
     title: >-
-        How can personal knowledge be integrated into writing to relate to broader contexts?
+        What are some effective brainstorming techniques to generate ideas and overcome writer's block?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-personal-knowledge-be-integrated-into-writing-to-relate-to-broader-contexts
+    url: /learn/education-studies/questions/what-are-some-effective-brainstorming-techniques-to-generate-ideas-and-overcome-writers-block
 related_article2:
-    id: 169996
+    id: 169999
     title: >-
-        What is clustering in writing, and how does it combine brainstorming and organizing?
+        How can setting writing goals improve your writing process and address dissatisfaction?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-clustering-in-writing-and-how-does-it-combine-brainstorming-and-organizing
+    url: /learn/education-studies/questions/how-can-setting-writing-goals-improve-your-writing-process-and-address-dissatisfaction
 related_article3:
-    id: 169993
+    id: 169996
     title: >-
-        How can you evaluate brainstormed ideas to identify the most useful ones?
+        What is clustering in writing, and how does it combine brainstorming and organizing?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-you-evaluate-brainstormed-ideas-to-identify-the-most-useful-ones
+    url: /learn/education-studies/questions/what-is-clustering-in-writing-and-how-does-it-combine-brainstorming-and-organizing
 related_article4:
-    id: 170007
+    id: 170003
     title: >-
-        What is intellectualism in writing, and how can recognizing hidden intellectualism be beneficial?
+        Why is it important to make essays relevant to others, and how can personal experience contribute to this?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-intellectualism-in-writing-and-how-can-recognizing-hidden-intellectualism-be-beneficial
+    url: /learn/education-studies/questions/why-is-it-important-to-make-essays-relevant-to-others-and-how-can-personal-experience-contribute-to-this
 related_article5:
-    id: 170005
+    id: 170002
     title: >-
-        How can understanding assignment requirements aid in developing a writing plan?
+        How does critical thinking enhance the writing process, particularly in analyzing and reflecting?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-understanding-assignment-requirements-aid-in-developing-a-writing-plan
+    url: /learn/education-studies/questions/how-does-critical-thinking-enhance-the-writing-process-particularly-in-analyzing-and-reflecting
 ---

 &nbsp;